 And some ingredient notes:

 - All-purpose flour - For the best texture and flavor.
 It gives a better texture than bread flour in this recipe.
-If you are in the UK use plain flour.
-You can replace up to 50% of the flour with wholewheat flour if you want to.
+In the UK use plain flour.
+You can replace up to 50% of the flour with whole wheat flour if you want to but I don't recommend a higher ratio.

 - Sugar - Just a touch for a very subtle hint of sweetness.